Skip to navigation Skip to content

 8

-• The applicant and student must both live in the HLC community, not in the main community
+The applicant and student must both live in the HLC community, not in the main community.

 9

-Disability Support Pension (DSP) and Parenting Payment Single (PPS)
+Disability Support Pension (DSP) or Parenting Payment Single (PPS) + Read more ...

 10

-Record the details on a DOC.
+Record details on a DOC on the applicant's record.
 Include:

-• advice given to customer about ineligibility
+• advice given to the applicant about ineligibility

 11